aws-ia/cloudformation-gitlab-resource-providers/docs/dev/README.md

 ## Defining New Resources

+### Design Notes

+Due to the highly regular nature of the GitLab API, much of the work is done by abstract superclasses.
+However in order to be able to leverage `cfn generate` to autogenerate model classes on schema changes, there is a bit of a subtle pattern to route from the generated `HandlerWrapper` to the generated-once-and-required `CreateHandler` (and others) then back to a single concrete combined handler extending the abstract superclass.

+The scaffolding is thus a bit clumsy, but it means the actual code needed to be written and maintained for any resource is quite small, and the majority of the CFN contract behaviour including error checks and required responses is handled automatically.

+There is also scaffolding for tests allowing a default pattern of CRUD to be easily and automatically written, extended with other tests where desired.

+### How to Add Code for a New GitLab Resource

 The recommended way to add a new resource is to use `cfn init` in the directory for the new resource, e.g. `GitLab-Xxxx-Yyyyy`, using a package such as `com.gitlab.aws.cfn.resources.xxxx.yyyy`.